souravkh/ascii-lens/README.md

 3. Each character is colored based on the mode you pick.
 4. You can zoom in/out to inspect it, and download the final art.

+## Why I built this

+ASCII Lens turns your own photo into something that's still recognizably *you*, without exposing too much — anonymous, but personal.
+Whether it's privacy, personal preference, or just wanting a profile picture with more character than a generic avatar.

 ## Color modes

 | Mode | What you get |